View over Lake Atitlan and Volcano from Cafe Sabor Cruceno, Santa Cruz, Guatemala

 3. Panama – Tropical Paradise

-From bustling cities to tranquil islands, Panama is a diverse and affordable destination for travelers seeking both adventure and relaxation.
+From bustling cities to tranquil islands, Panama is a diverse and affordable country for travelers seeking both adventure and relaxation.

 Bocas del Toro: Inexpensive Tropical Retreat